 Tamilnadu Temples have their own set of words, terms and meanings which have been addressed in the Glossary section.
 This section is also constantly updated and you can feel free to contribute to this important dictionary of temples.

-We are also engaging with passionate people, again not on a paid basis, to make short films on Tamilnadu Temples that can be featured in our website.
+We are also engaging with passionate people, again not on a paid basis, to make short films on Tamilnadu Temples that can be featured on our website.
 You will get credit, of course.

 We request all like-minded people to support us with information and feedback on Tamilnadu Temples to take this noble cause to the next level in terms of information dissemination.

-If you are using some of our pictures in your online initiatives, please note that all photographs of Tamilnadu Temples published in this website are subject to copyright and should not be used without permission.
-If you require high resolution raw/jpg images for printing and other high resolution requirements on a nominal fee, please contact us.
+If you are using some of our pictures in your online initiatives, please note that all photographs of Tamilnadu Temples published on this website are subject to copyright and should not be used without permission.
+If you require high resolution raw/jpg images for printing and other high-resolution requirements on a nominal fee, please contact us.

 Please feel free to email us at firstname.lastname@example.org